PANTHEONtech/lighty/lighty-examples/lighty-gnmi-community-restconf-app/README.md

    - Or with provided script `./start-controller.sh`

 ## Example of using lighty.io gNMI/RESTCONF application
-This example show how to connect gNMI device and perform basic CRUD operation on the device.
-All RESTCONF request used in this example are provided in [postman-collection](lighty.io gNMI-RESTCONF application.postman_collection.json).
+This example shows how to connect gNMI device and perform basic CRUD operations on the device.
+All RESTCONF requests used in this example are provided in [postman-collection](lighty.io gNMI-RESTCONF application.postman_collection.json).

  - ### Add client certificates to lighty.io gNMI keystore
 Used certificates can be found [here](src/main/assembly/resources/certificates).
-To keystore is added only client certificates.
+Only client certificates are added to keystore.
 Adding required certificates for gNMI device to lighty.io gNMI application is performed by postman request `'Add Keystore'`.

  - ### Connect gNMI device
-Device connection is performed by request `'Connet device'`.
+Device connection is performed by request `'Connect device'`.
 In the body of this request is contained identifier for keystore, device information, extension parameters and basic authorization required by device.
 When device is successfully connected to application, then these logs should be visible:
 ```